The ‘brown gold’ that falls from pine trees in North Carolina

 A rash of pine-straw thefts more than 20 years ago led Wilson and other pine straw farmers to press for protection.
 Law enforcement didn’t take the thefts seriously, Wilson said.
 It was just pine needles.
 Theft of personal property valued at less than $1,000 was a misdemeanor.
 But the pine straw farmers eventually persuaded state legislators to make it a felony to steal any amount of pine straw.

-It might’ve helped that the longleaf pine is North Carolina’s official state tree.
+It might’ve helped that the pine is North Carolina’s official state tree.

 “I think I got the first conviction under that law,” Wilson said.